🇮🇪COURTS

 Quick Facts

-Submit to the relevant court office where the original judgment was made, either in person, by post, or through the Courts Service online portal if available.
+Submit the completed form to the Circuit Court or High Court registry that issued the original judgment, either in person, by post, or via the Courts Service online portal if available.

 Form Details